UTB Style Guide

 Keep in mind that while people from this region usually understand Spanish letters, readers outside the region may not, and Americans as a whole may not understand accented Latin characters from other languages that use different sound rules.

 Nonproper words should either be translated or given a translation on first use.
-The Fort Brown Campus has many "resacas," or oxbow lakes.
+The university has many "resacas," or oxbow lakes.
 As shown, they should also be placed in quotes or italicized as appropriate for the publication.

 Spellings in non-Latin alphabets, such as Cyrillic or Kanji, should never be used.